 I personally invited and introduced artists and friends to the CryptoArt space, without understanding the insane energy waste, and I share part of the responsibility of their impact.
 I am now urging them to put their sales on hold until these problems are addressed and implemented by the platforms.

-I am in contact with the teams at Nifty Gateway, Super Rare and MakersPlace, and I will liaise with them to follow up, and share on this page any significant progress they make.
+I am in contact with the teams at Nifty Gateway, Super Rare, Foundation, Known Origin and MakersPlace, and I will liaise with them to follow up, and share on this page any significant progress they make.

 A SYSTEMIC PROBLEM